13 Warning signs we’re falling for Mr. Completely Wrong.

 The Sociopath Next Door, Down the Street, at Work, in Our Bed.

 The fact is, however using only this to protect ourselves from every sociopath in our neighborhoods we’d need to be on red alert constantly.
 To avoid the estimated 12 million sociopaths in the USA we’d never sleep.
-It would take extreme scrutiny: examining the barista for that intense stare; listening for the new guy to break into an elaborate history of his stellar humanitarian, top-government-secret success; a co-workers relentless flirty-flattery or tales of woe about others who’ve done them wrong; or a declaration of deep affection within one hour of meeting – and again 30 minutes later.
+It would take extreme scrutiny: examining the barista for that intense stare; listening for the new guy to break into an elaborate history of his stellar humanitarian, top-government-secret success; a co-workers relentless flirty-flattery tales of woe about others who’ve done them wrong; or a declaration of deep affection within one hour of meeting – and again 30 minutes later.
 And flowers at our doorstep.
-And another text 20 minutes later… And, etc., etc., from the love bombing sociopath.
+And another text 20 minutes later… And, etc., etc., from the love bombing, life-invading sociopath.

 We’d go nuts sorting through the nuts.